vdbg/hubibtpresence/README.md

 ## Pre-requisites

 * A Hubitat hub.
 * A device (the BT scanner) on the same LAN as the Hubitat hub that will be performing the scanning.
-* Linus installed on the BT scanner: while Python is cross platform, this app depends on the `btmgmt` utility that's only available on Linux.
+* Linux installed on the BT scanner: while Python is cross platform, this app depends on the `btmgmt` utility that's only available on Linux.
+* Python 3.9 and pip3 installed on the BT scanner.
+Run `sudo apt-get install python3-pip` if missing.
 * The `bluetoothctl` and `btmgmt` commands are installed on the BT scanner.
 If missing, `apt install bluez` may fix it.
 * The BT scanner has a BT adapter.
 This can be an integrated one or a USB one.
   Note: raspberry 3 and later have an integrated BT adapter.